dougjohnson/authproxy/README.md

 encryption-key = 32-char-long-secret-key
 max-age = 300
 ```
-Generate a random 32-char long key for both the above values
+Generate a random 32-char long key for both the above values.
 Users will be transparently reauthenticated every 300 seconds.
 Change this if you like.

 ```
 [Server]